 Health funds have agreements with particular doctors and hospitals to cover all of the gap, which are called 'no gap agreements', or part of that gap, which are called 'known gap agreements' (these will have lower out-of-pocket costs, usually less than $500).

 Our graphic below displays the CHOICE gap rating, which takes into account the percentage of services where members either paid no gap or a known gap, compared to the state average.

 - Below average

 The benefit amount your fund pays you for hospital services depends not only on the type of cover you buy, but also whether your fund has an agreement with the hospital where you're treated.

 The table below shows how many hospital agreements Nurses & Midwives Health has in your state compared to the fund with the highest number (the industry maximum).
 Note that public hospitals don't have agreements with specific funds and are generally treated as though they're agreement hospitals.

 All Nurses & Midwives Health extras, hospital and combined policies have emergency ambulance cover.

-Can claim using app (iOS and Android) for all services.
-No online claiming.
+You can claim using an app (iOS and Android) for all services.
+There is no online claiming.